mahmoud-mohsen-dev/my-portfolio/README.md

    Open your web browser and go to http://localhost:3000 to see the app in action.

-_Now you have the "mahmoud mohsen portfolio" app up and running on your local machine._
+_Now, Mahmoud Mohsen's portfolio is up and running on your local machine._